HITECHCRIME/HC_SG114_Moment/README.md

 Morals gone, you think, fine, i think just refined yeah Looking for sublime manifesting
-Trance with bass to lasers so defines the rhymes (lasers like rhymes)  precise What inside you can't see is the prize
+Trance with bass to lasers so defines the rhymes (lasers like rhymes)  precise devise perspectives colorized when many clash with one
+What inside you can't see is the prize
 Maybe take just a peek sometimes
 You prolly be suprised with what you're missing out